nightwebworm/efood-orders-calculator/README.md

 # efood-orders-calculatior
 A small script to calculate how much money you have spent on efood! <br>
-Go to efood https://www.e-food.gr/account/orders and run the snippet!
-You don't know how to run a snippet? click here!
+Go to efood https://www.e-food.gr/account/orders and run the snippet! <br>
+You don't know how to run a snippet? click here! \[not yet implemented\]